-The Town shall protect and restore wetland habitat and estuarine water quality thereby protecting fisheries and marine habitat.
+The Town shall pProtect and restore wetland habitat and estuarine water quality the Town, thereby protecting fisheries and marine habitat.
 The measurement of this objective is the extent to which wetland habitat and estuarine quality are protected, and the degree to which the following policies are implemented.